40 Setting up the management cluster #

 mgmt-stack-setup.service

-: contains the configuration to create the systemd service to run the scripts during the first boot (no modifications needed).[Unit] Description=Setup Management stack components Wants=network-online.target # It requires rke2 or k3s running, but it will not fail if those services are not present After=network.target network-online.target rke2-server.service k3s.service # At least, the basic-setup.sh one needs to be present ConditionPathExists=/opt/mgmt/bin/basic-setup.sh [Service] User=root Type=forking # Metal3 can take A LOT to download the IPA image TimeoutStartSec=1800 ExecStartPre=/bin/sh -c "echo 'Setting up Management components...'" # Scripts are executed in StartPre because Start can only run a single on ExecStartPre=/opt/mgmt/bin/rancher.sh ExecStartPre=/opt/mgmt/bin/metal3.sh ExecStart=/bin/sh -c "echo 'Finished setting up Management components'" RemainAfterExit=yes KillMode=process # Disable & delete everything ExecStartPost=rm -f /opt/mgmt/bin/rancher.sh ExecStartPost=rm -f /opt/mgmt/bin/metal3.sh ExecStartPost=rm -f /opt/mgmt/bin/basic-setup.sh ExecStartPost=/bin/sh -c "systemctl disable mgmt-stack-setup.service" ExecStartPost=rm -f /etc/systemd/system/mgmt-stack-setup.service [Install] WantedBy=multi-user.target
+: contains the configuration to create the systemd service to run the scripts during the first boot (no modifications needed).[Unit] Description=Setup Management stack components Wants=network-online.target # It requires rke2 or k3s running, but it will not fail if those services are not present After=network.target network-online.target rke2-server.service k3s.service # At least, the basic-setup.sh one needs to be present ConditionPathExists=/opt/mgmt/bin/basic-setup.sh [Service] User=root Type=forking # Metal3 can take A LOT to download the IPA image TimeoutStartSec=1800 ExecStartPre=/bin/sh -c "echo 'Setting up Management components...'" # Scripts are executed in StartPre because Start can only run a single one ExecStartPre=/opt/mgmt/bin/rancher.sh ExecStartPre=/opt/mgmt/bin/metal3.sh ExecStart=/bin/sh -c "echo 'Finished setting up Management components'" RemainAfterExit=yes KillMode=process # Disable & delete everything ExecStartPost=rm -f /opt/mgmt/bin/rancher.sh ExecStartPost=rm -f /opt/mgmt/bin/metal3.sh ExecStartPost=rm -f /opt/mgmt/bin/basic-setup.sh ExecStartPost=/bin/sh -c "systemctl disable mgmt-stack-setup.service" ExecStartPost=rm -f /etc/systemd/system/mgmt-stack-setup.service [Install] WantedBy=multi-user.target

 The custom/scripts